 A limitation of scientific research is confounding factors such as genetic predisposition or conditions, such as the environment or substance used to induce obesity in the rats.
 These factors may contribute to the findings or lack of findings in a scientific investigation.

-So, say you want to know if coffee is good or bad for human health you would select a certain number of individuals to participate in your study.
+So, say you want to know if coffee is good or bad for human health.
+You would select a certain number of individuals to participate in your study.
 You would either control their diet or recruit such a large number of individuals that individual variability is unlikely to be a factor in the results.
 You would then randomly assign individuals to drink or not drink coffee.
-Another consideration in interpreting the results is who were selected for the study—healthy individuals, females or males, young adults or elderly people, individuals with health conditions or that are overweight.
+Another consideration in interpreting the results is who was selected for the study—healthy individuals, females or males, young adults or elderly people, individuals with health conditions or that are overweight.

 Scientific research provides a probability of cause and effect, rather than an absolute definitive conclusion.